top of page

 - Inconsistency in doctrine & practice

-- Consistently involved with divisions, fruitless controversies, & gossiping
+- Consistently involved with divisions and fruitless controversies

 - Known abusive and unrepentant leadership